Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ### Motor selection & torque reasoning

 Our vehicle uses two LEGO Mindstorms EV3 motors: one large and one medium.
-These are connected directly to the EV3 brick via ports A and B. Both motors were chosen for their native compatibility with the rest of out components and their ability to provide reliable speed and torque on their own.
+These are connected directly to the EV3 brick via ports A and B. Both motors were chosen for their natural compatibility with the rest of our components and their ability to provide reliable speed and torque on their own.

 The large motor, used for moving back and forth, has a top speed of 170 RPM, a running and stall torque of 20Nxcm and 40 Nxcm respectively, an operating voltage of 9V, and a weight of 76g.
 For a Lego component, these specs are very respectable and are just what we were looking for in our robot.